ndswimming92/ndswimming92/README.md

-- 👋 Hi, I’m Nicholas!
-- 👀 I’m interested in Photography, the outdoors and learning to build websites
-- 🌱 I’m currently learning HTML, CSS and JavaScript
+👋 Hi there!
+I'm a junior software engineer with a passion for building web applications.
+I recently completed an intensive year-long full-stack web development bootcamp, where I honed my skills in JavaScript, React, Node.js, and more.

+🌱 Currently learning: Advanced React concepts and diving deeper into backend development.

-- 💞️ I’m looking to collaborate on various projects that will help me to learn HTML, CSS and JavaScript
+💡 Always excited to collaborate on projects and contribute to open-source.

-- 📫 How to reach me - Email nicholas.davidson.20@gmail.com
+📫 Let's connect: nicholas.davidson.20@gmail.com

-     Thanks!

 <!---
 ndswimming92/ndswimming92 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.